CLI Reference#

 jac create#

 Initialize a new Jac project with configuration.
-Creates a project folder with the given name containing the project files.
+Creates a project folder with the given name containing the project files, including an AGENTS.md that points AI coding agents at jac guide.

 | Option | Description | Default |